How To Remove Excess Skin After Weight Loss?

 The simplest way to avoid loose skin and stretch marks is to lose weight gradually via continuous exercise.
 Weakened muscles can be reinforced with strength training.
 Of course, this isn’t an option if you underwent weight loss surgery.
-While there are various surgical weight loss surgeries that can help avoid or fix extra skin and weakened muscles, non-surgical and minimally invasive procedures are also an option.
+While various surgical weight-loss surgeries can help avoid or fix extra skin and weakened muscles, non-surgical and minimally invasive procedures are also an option.

 Non-surgical or Minimally Invasive Procedures

 Coolsculpting involves exposing your fat cells to very low temperatures until they eventually die off.
 The cold is such that the muscles and skin are left untouched.
 Once gone, fat cells will never grow back.
 Because Coolsculpting is done over several sessions, fat loss is very gradual and helps avoid loose skin after.

 Whereas Coolsculpting helps with gradual weight loss, Microneedling is a non-surgical skin tightening option that can be done after you have already lost weight.
 A Dermaroller will be used to puncture your skin with tiny holes, then a collagen-inducing cream is applied.
 This helps fill any loose skin in the affected areas.

 Loose skin can be naturally fixed by building muscles.
 Essentially, you are replacing the fat you lose with muscles, thus keeping the skin from being too loose.
 Unfortunately, this may not be an option for post-childbirth women, whose muscles may be permanently weakened.
 For these cases, we now turn to body contouring surgery.